Last updated on 20 June 2025

 • Local disease burden;

-• Age, occupation, pre-existing medical conditions, vaccination history;
+• Age, pre-existing medical conditions, vaccination history;

 • Vaccine safety, efficacy and cost effectiveness of the vaccines in preventing infections among susceptible individuals and reducing complications, morbidity and mortality.